-The Company acquired 100% of the outstanding stock of Xoft in exchange for 8,348,501 shares of the Company's common stock and approximately \$1.2 million in cash, of which approximately \$0.9 million was accrued at December 31, 2010, and paid in January 2011.
-The total consideration at closing was approximately \$12.9 million based on a per share value of \$1.40, the closing price of the Company's common stock on the closing date.
+The Company acquired 100% of the outstanding stock of Xoft in exchange for 8,348,501 shares of the Company's common stock and approximately \$1.2 million in cash, of which approximately \$972,000 was accrued at December 31, 2010 and paid in January 2011, for a total consideration at closing of approximately \$12.9 million based on a per share value of \$1.40, the closing price of the Company's common stock on the closing date.
 The Company also paid certain transaction expenses of Xoft totaling approximately \$1.0 million which were accrued as of December 31, 2010 and paid in January 2011.
 Following completion of the Merger, Xoft stockholders owned approximately 15.4% of the Company's outstanding common stock.

-Under the Merger Agreement, there is an additional earn-out potential for the sellers that is tied to cumulative net revenue of Xoft products over the next three years, payable at the end of that period.
+Under the Merger Agreement, there is an additional earn-out potential for the sellers that is tied to cumulative net revenue of Xoft products over the three years following the date of the Merger, and payable at the end of that period.
 The threshold for earn-out consideration begins at \$50 million of cumulative revenue of "Xoft Products" (as defined in the Merger Agreement) from January 1, 2011 through December 31, 2013.
-The "targeted" earn-out cash consideration of \$20.0 million will occur at \$76.0 million of cumulative revenue of Xoft Products and the maximum earn-out consideration of \$40.0 million would be achieved at \$104.0 million of cumulative revenue of Xoft Products over the three year period.
+The "targeted" earn-out cash consideration of \$20.0 million will occur at \$76.0 million of cumulative revenue of Xoft Products over the three year period.